altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

             "~doc": "The models section includes data passed to", "policy": {
                 "maxAttempts": 10,
-                "~doc": "Otional - if present, each attempt will be timed in seconds", "timed": 10,
+                "~doc": "Optional - if present, each attempt will be timed in seconds", "timed": 10,
                 "timeOverAction": "<action to take when time is over>" },